valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * Available in scripts: yes
 * Available in functions: yes

-Returns the current Redis server version as a number.
+Returns the current Valkey server version as a number.
 The reply is a hexadecimal value structured as `0x00MMmmPP`, where:

 * **MM:** is the major version.